Automattic/table-of-contents/readme.txt

 Adds a table of contents to your pages based on h3 and h4 tags.
 Useful for documention-centric sites.

 == Installation ==
-1. Upload "test-plugin.php" to the "/wp-content/plugins/" directory.
+1. Upload "/table-of-contents/" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==